 What Happens If You Are at Fault in a Car Accident in Florida

 Causing a car accident in Florida creates potential liability for the injured person’s medical expenses, lost wages, pain and suffering, and property damage.
-Whether that liability leads to personal financial exposure depends on the amount of insurance the at-fault driver carries, the severity of the injuries, and whether the defendant’s assets are protected under Florida law.
+Whether that liability reaches the defendant personally depends on how much insurance the at-fault driver carries, how severe the injuries are, and whether the defendant’s assets are protected under Florida law.

-Florida’s no-fault insurance system limits when an injured person can sue the at-fault driver directly.
-Personal injury protection covers each driver’s own initial medical expenses and lost wages regardless of fault, but this coverage is capped at $10,000.
-When injuries meet the serious injury threshold—permanent injury, significant scarring, or death—the injured person can step outside the no-fault system and file a personal injury lawsuit against the at-fault driver.
+Florida is a no-fault insurance state, which means each driver’s own personal injury protection covers initial medical expenses and lost wages regardless of fault.
+PIP coverage is capped at $10,000.
+When injuries are severe enough to cross the serious injury threshold, the injured person can file a lawsuit directly against the at-fault driver.

 Speak With a Florida Asset Protection Attorney